dxps/rust_playground/warp_todo_crud_ex1/readme.md

 Use `run_db.sh` script to start a local Docker container of PostgreSQL 12.

+Note that the container startup includes the `--rm` flag that does the cleanup (it removes the container and associated storage space) at container stop.

 ### The Server

 The standard `cargo run` starts the Warp server, does the startup initialization, and mounts the routes.
 The server listens on `localhost:8000`.